sklarfox/digital-envelopes/README.md

 ### Additional notes

 One major feature that this budget technique would need for real-world use is supporting calendar months.
-With the current implementation, a category's **'Assigned'** value actually represents the *total sum* of all money assigned to that category for the entirety of the database.
-Likewise, a category's **'Remaining'** value represents the *total sum* of all transactions ever spent from that category.
-This means that over time, these two numbers would keep growing and not necessarily represent the user's current budgetary needs.
+With the current implementation, a category's **'Assigned'** value actually represents the *total sum* of all money assigned to that category for the entirety of the budget.
+This means that over time, this numbers would keep growing and not necessarily represent the user's current budgetary needs.
+(For example, with the test data, 'rent' was assigned $1000 and $1000 was spent on the first of the month.
+The following month, the Assigned amount would need to be 2000, as it technically needs to account for both month's rent payment.)

 Ideally, each budget category and its assigned/remaining values would reset each month, so that the numbers a user is working with are relevant to the current month.